 During Cache Detection

-When comparing screen states, the system incorporates your custom instructions into the validation prompt:- Capture: System takes a screenshot of the current state
+When comparing screen states with a custom prompt:- Capture: System takes a screenshot of the current state (Desktop #2)

-- Compare: Compares against the cached screenshot from the trajectory
+- Load Cache: Retrieves the cached screenshot from the trajectory (Desktop #1)

 In the Trajectory Editor

-You can add or edit custom instructions in the trajectory viewer:- Navigate to a trajectory in the Workflows section
+You can add or edit custom prompts in the trajectory viewer:- Navigate to a trajectory in the Workflows section

 - Expand any step to view details

-- Find the “Custom Cache Detection Instructions” field in the Pre-check Snapshot
+- Find the “Custom Cache Detection Prompt (Overrides)” field in the Pre-check Snapshot

 - Save changes to update the trajectory